JoyKrishnaMondal/SimpleBrowserifyWatch/ReadMe.md

 <script type="text/javascript" src ="app.js"></script>
 ```

 You are constantly making rapid changes to your `app.js` file but hardly ever touch `static.js`.
 This type of workflow becames more logical as your increase the number of dependencies.
-Its also powerful since it enables the browser to cache the `static.js` file.
+Its also powerful since it enables the browser to cache your `static.js` file.

 ```javascript